Thermo Fisher says its COVID-19 tests accurately detects Omicron variant

-Nov 29 (Reuters) - Thermo Fisher Scientific Inc TMO.N said on Monday its COVID-19 diagnostic tests can accurately detect the new coronavirus variant Omicron that has made several countries to shut their borders.
+Nov 29 (Reuters) - Thermo Fisher Scientific Inc TMO.N said on Monday its COVID-19 diagnostic tests can accurately detect the new coronavirus variant Omicron that has prompted several countries to shut their borders.

 The World Health Organisation (WHO) last week classified the Omicron variant as a SARS-CoV-2 "variant of concern," saying it may spread more quickly than other forms.